artemis

 where Distance_m

-function a model formula and the input data listed above:
+is the only predictor, we give the function a model formula and the input data listed above:

 model_fit = eDNA_lm(Cq ~ Distance_m,